devleaks/cockpitdecks-docs/docs/Button.md

 1. l, c, or r for left, center, or right-justified on the image (horizontal alignment),
 2. t, m, or b, for top, middle, or bottom of the image (vertical alignment).

-## Button Options
+## Options

-Regularly, buttons have additional paparemeteres.
+Regularly, buttons have additional parameters.

 The button options parameter is a string of comma separated options.
 An option is either a simple string or word, or a name=value string.